 - Herpes B

 Oral herpes is known as the common cold sore.
-80% of Americans have oral herpes, so there’s a clear lack of stigma.
-HSV1 prefers to be in the drier mucous membrane of the outer mouth, yet can still show up on the genitals (if oral sex is given during an outbreak, for example).
+47% of Americans between the ages of 14 and 49 have HSV 1 infection, so there’s a clear lack of stigma.
+HSV1 prefers to be in the oral area, which includes inside the nose, yet can still show up on the genitals (if oral sex is given during a time when the virus is being given off from the body – that’s with or without symptoms).
 If you have a herpes outbreak on your mouth, then there is a 99% chance that it is HSV-1.
 HSV-2 doesn’t like to show up on the mouth.

 Genital herpes has way too much stigma.
 Here's why: 16% of Americans have genital herpes (1 out of 6).
 What shows up on people’s lips without a stigma is pretty much the same virus that shows up on the genitals with a stigma.
 The stigma is simply a manifestation of our inherited cultural shame around sex, especially if we enjoy it (imagine that!).

 Genital herpes can be caused by either virus, HSV-1 or HSV-2.
-(And about 50% of new genital herpes cases are due to oral sex — someone who has an active cold sore/oral herpes going down on someone else and spreading it that way.)
+(And about 50% of new genital herpes cases are due to oral sex — someone who is shedding virus from the mouth going down on someone else and spreading it that way.)

-Depending on which site your HSV-1 or HSV-2 resides, there are varying risks of transmitting (download the e-book & handouts for more info on all of this).
-These are the rates of asymptomatic viral shedding in between herpes outbreaks):
+Depending on where your HSV-1 or HSV-2 resides, there are varying risks of giving off this virus – also known as viral shedding which can happen when you have a visible outbreak or not (download the e-book & handouts for more info on all of this). \

 - Oral herpes (HSV-2) = 1% of the time (quite rare, but not impossible)